prodo-dev/prodo/CONTRIBUTING.md

 #### Building

-Build all packages and examples with.
+Build all packages and examples with:

 ```
 yarn build